W S P A C

 Pride in Bruce Grove

-Office S&M were appointed by Haringey Council to deliver Pride in Bruce Grove, a project for three artistic installations aimed at enlivening public spaces in the Bruce Grove town centre.
-The project’s aims were to celebrate the identity, places, people and rich history of Bruce Grove and for each installation to be designed in collaboration with the local community.
+Office S&M Architects were appointed by Haringey Council to deliver Pride in Bruce Grove, a series of permanent public realm installations designed to enliven public spaces in Bruce Grove town centre.
+The project’s aims were to celebrate the area’s rich history, vibrant community, and unique identity, while also creating safer spaces to rest and play.

 ‘Our Pride in Bruce Grove project, is empowering local communities to create public artworks in the Bruce Grove area.
 It’s such a wonderful example of how we can work together with our residents to improve our public spaces.’